warrayquipsome/Chillax/Docs/FAQs.md

 <img src="images/bg_change/bg_change.png" alt="whatever"/>

-Now your favourite BG should be applied.
+Now your favourite background image/gif should be applied.

 **Note**: If you are using discord CDN, they expire after some time.
 In such cases fetch a new link.